-There are four phases in which design diversity could be applied: the specification phase, the design phase, the coding phase, and the testing phase.
-Applicable dimensions of diversity include different implementors, different languages [11], different tools[12], different algorithms[13], and different software development methodologies (including phase-by-phase software engineering, prototyping, computer-aided software engineering, or even the "clean room" approach[14]).
+There are four phases in which design diversity could be applied: the specification phase, the design phase, the coding phase, and different implementors, different languages [11], different tools [12], different algorithms [13], and different software development methodologies (including phase-by-phase software engineering, prototyping, computer-aided software engineering, or even the "clean room" approach [14]).

 A qualitative design diversity metric is proposed in Table 1.
-This assessment of diversity is an initial effort based on the experiences gained from previous experiments at UCLA[4], [5], [15], and published work from other sites[12], [13], [16], [17].
+This assessment of diversity is an initial effort based on the experiences gained from previous experiments at UCLA [4, 5, 15], and published work from other sites [12, 13, 16, 17].